Signs of passion in a relationship

 Why is passion in a relationship important?

-Love and relationships fulfill many of the six human needs, such as significance, variety and giving.
+Love and relationships fulfill many of the Six Human Needs, such as significance, variety and giving.
 They’re exciting and inspiring, and they make life interesting.
 Passion in a relationship contributes to greater fulfillment – both in and out of the bedroom – as well as happiness and well-being.
 It can even predict relationship success.

 As Tony says, “The quality of your life equals the quality of your relationships.”
 Wouldn’t you rather have a deep, passionate love than something that feels more like friendship?
 While companionate love is also important to a successful, long-term partnership, the bottom line is that life is too short to live a single moment without passion – especially in your relationship.
+Take the Passion Quiz to find out how you can get started reigniting the passion today.

 Signs of a passionate relationship